Mregojos/CI-CD-with-GitOps/README.md

 ## Objective
-* To containerize the app and push it to docker repository
+* To containerize the web app and push it to docker repository
-* To deploy the app using container orchestration
+* To deploy the containerized web app using container orchestration
 * To build CI/CD Pipelines